masterxlp/masterxlp.github.io/_posts/2020-05-29-Unicorn-Continual-learning-with-a-universal-off-policy-agent.md

 layout: post
 title:  "[A] Unicorn: Continual learning with a universal, off-policy agent"
 date:   2020-05-29 14:28:00 +0800
-categories: RL Multi-Task UVFA-variant paper
+categories: RL MultiTask
-tags: UVFA A
+tags: UVFA variant A
 ---

 ## [A] Unicorn: Continual learning with a universal, off-policy agent